Long travel suspension

 Long travel suspension is a type of vehicle suspension often used in off road racing.
-Vehicles such as dune buggies, baja racers and rock crawlers use long travel suspension to dampen the effects of, rough, off-road driving conditions.
+Vehicles such as dune buggies, baja racers, mountain bikes, adventure motorcycles, dirt bikes and rock crawlers use long travel suspension to dampen the effects of rough, off-road driving conditions.
+There is no definitive standard on what is considered long travel.
+Categories such as short travel, standard/stock travel, mid-travel and long travel have vague boundaries.
+Definitions vary depending on application and time period in history.